xaashay/detectors-analogsignalconditioning/README.md

 # detectors-analogsignalconditioning
-Compilation of works on detectors, readout circuitry and analog signal conditioning.
+Collection of works on detectors, readout circuitry and analog signal conditioning.